EliAndrewC/l7r/setting/l7r.md

 #### Rules of warfare

 Moto Jochi explained that the Yassa shall apply to the Uru during warfare against them.
 This means that any non-Moto participating in warfare may be penalized for violating the Moto rules of warfare, even if they do not know those rules in advance.
-The Moto view is as simple as "ignorance of the law is no excuse" but rather that the righteous have nothing to fear from the Yassa, and men who act with strength and virtue shall be vindicated in their actions.
+The Moto view is not as simple as "ignorance of the law is no excuse" but rather that the righteous have nothing to fear from the Yassa, and men who act with strength and virtue shall be vindicated in their actions.

 Jochi explained the rules the PCs would be bound to.